 Top tips for writing your personal statement and CV

 As you prepare your master's application to Bayes Business School, we're sure that you are keen to sell yourself and demonstrate your suitability for your chosen course.
 A well-written personal statement and CV can help the admissions panel understand your motivation, which might not be conveyed through your degree transcript alone.

-Applications for our master's degrees open on 8th November 2021, so we would like to share some of our top hints and tips for writing your personal statement and CV.
+Applications for our master's degrees are open, so we would like to share some of our top hints and tips for writing your personal statement and CV.

 We're often asked how long the personal statement should be and ideally it should be 500-600 words, although there is no particular limit.
 It is better to be concise so the admissions panel can easily pick out the key points.